sudarshan2401/tp/docs/DeveloperGuide.md

 **MSS**

-1. User chooses to add a student to an existing class.
-2. User requests to add a new student to an existing class.
+1. User requests to add a new student to an existing class.
-3. EduTrack adds the student into the specified class.
+2. EduTrack adds the student into the specified class.

 **Extensions**

 - 1a.
-Student name is not specified.
+Not all required parameters are present.

   - 1a1.
-EduTrack informs user that the student name is empty.
+EduTrack shows an error message.

     Use case ends.

 - 1b.
-Class name is not specified.
+Student already exists.

   - 1b1.
-EduTrack informs user that the class name is empty.
+EduTrack informs user that the student already exists.

     Use case ends.

-- 2a.
-Student name already exists.

-  - 2a1.
-EduTrack informs user that student name already exists.
-  - 2a2.
-EduTrack terminates the request.

-    Use case ends.

-- 2b.
-Class does not exist.
+- 1c.
+Class index is invalid.

-  - 2b1.
-EduTrack informs user that the class is not found.
+  - 1c1.
+EduTrack informs user that the class index is invalid.
-  - 2b2.
-EduTrack terminates the request.

     Use case ends.